Thank you for reading our post, please rate this article at the end.

 Benefits of Bass Fishing

 Even some experienced bass fish anglers can find bass fishing to be a challenging experience.
+However, bass fishing, as with most fishing, is an activity that offers many benefits.
+Read on for some interesting facts on the benefits of fishing!

-Being outside under the sun and breathing in fresh air works wonders for our health and state of mind.
+One of the major reasons people love to fish is the time spent in the great outdoors!
+Being outside under the sun and breathing in fresh air works wonders for our health and mind.

-(this is a joke -we are not medically qualified to prescribe fishing to anyone with health issues)
+Fishing really should be prescribed by doctors to patients instead of Prozac! (this is a joke -we are not medically qualified to prescribe fishing to anyone with health issues)

 Related content you may be interested in reviewing.

-Fishing is great for your physical fitness too.
+Fishing is great for your physical fitness, too.
 Scientists have calculated that the average fishing trip burns around 200 calories per hour.
+The movements required to prepare and set up your equipment—standing, sitting, and balancing—all use different muscles.
+They are better for your fitness than watching TV for an hour.

 Reeling in your line or simply standing in a boat will develop your ability to balance.
 This is especially beneficial for back pain sufferers.